-The correct estimate cost the scheme would have incurred to provide medical care to its members not yet reported as at 31 December 20xx was R10 000.
-On 10 January 20xx+1, A receives the information from B and confirmation that its estimate as at year end was incorrect.
+The correct estimated cost the scheme would have incurred to provide medical care to its members not yet reported as at 31 December 20xx was R10 000.
+On 10 January 20xx+1, A receives the information from B and confirms that its estimate as at year end was incorrect.

 Journals 5 and 6: On 10 January 20xx+1, A receives the information from B and confirmation that its estimate as at year end was incorrect.
-Thus, the change in estimate needs to be accounted for prospectively by adjusting the carrying amount of the related asset and liability in the period of the change.
+Thus, the change in estimate needs to be accounted for prospectively by adjusting the carrying amount of the related asset and liability in the period of the change (in the following financial year).
 The journals will be:

-Dr. Claims Incurred (P/L) 2 000 Cr.
-IBNR Provision (SOFP) 2 000
+Dr. Insurance Service expense (P/L) 2 000 Cr.
+Liability for incurred claims (SOFP) 2 000

-Dr. Recovery under risk transfer arrangements (SOFP) 2 000 Cr.
-Recovery under risk transfer arrangements (P/L) 2 000
+Dr. Asset for remaining coverage (SOFP) 2 000

+Cr.
+Reinsurance income (P/L) 2 000